ASVAB Word Knowledge Guide: Proven Tips + Free Practice Test

 Three Steps to Learning Any New Word:

-1. Definition (Can I define it?)
+1. Definition - Can I define it?

-2. Synonyms (Do I know any other words that mean the same thing?)
+2. Synonyms - Do I know any other words that mean the same thing?

-3. Sentences (Can I use it in MULTIPLE sentences?)
+3. Sentences - Can I use it in MULTIPLE sentences?

-When it comes to learning new words, a lot of people try to memorize a list of common ASVAB words and their definitions but don’t really understand what those words mean.
-That’s because if you are not actually using the words that you want to learn, you probably won't remember them after a couple of days.
-Following this strategy will help you avoid memorizing and forgetting words you want to know for the test.
+When it comes to learning new words, a lot of people try to memorize a list of common ASVAB words and their definitions but don't really understand what those words mean.
+That's because if you are not actually using the words that you want to learn, you probably won't remember them after a couple of days.

 Words to Study for the ASVAB